Frewabebe/rails_getting_started/README.md

 ## Instructions

 Create a repo called `getting-started-with-rails` on Github.
-Then clone it down and switch into the new directory.
+Then clone it down and change into the resulting directory.

 ```bash
 $ git clone your-repo-url-goes-here